 Disappointed but undeterred, we headed back down the hill to the new Acropolis Museum which thankfully was open.
 This newly opened (in 2007) and stunningly designed museum sits above an on-going archaeological excavation.

 The museum includes findings from the archaeological sites and original pieces of the architecture of the Acropolis.
 Many delicate features of the site, such as the sculptures from the Parthenon have been replaced with copies, the originals having been re-located to the museum for protection from the pollution that has been a constant problem for preservation works in Athens.

 We ended our visit to the museum with coffee and a snack at the rooftop café where we had an excellent view of the Acropolis itself.

 Visiting the Acropolis

 We did eventually get to visit the Acropolis, when we returned to Athens, the following Tuesday.
 It was well worth the wait.
 In fact, visiting the museum before seeing the Acropolis gave us a better overview of the site and made our visit much more meaningful.

-When we could tear ours eyes away from the ruins, we were treated to an incredible 360degree view of the city of Athens.
+When we could tear our eyes away from the ruins, we were treated to an incredible 360degree view of the city of Athens.
 It was easy to see why the ancient Greeks built their temples here.
-The view was simply breath-taking.
+The view was simply breathtaking.

 Looking directly below the Acropolis, you can see more of the restoration and excavation works, laid out like a giant marble jigsaw puzzle.